OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-internal/android-data-in-sandbox/test.md

 ## Observation

-Files within the private data directory contain sensitive data.
+Data extracted from the app's private data directory which has been decompressed, decoded or deobfuscated where required.

 ## Evaluation

-The test case fails if you find sensitive data in the app's private data directory which has not been encrypted with strong cryptography.
-This includes plaintext data as well as encoding such as base64 or obfuscation such as xoring.
+Search the extracted data for items such as keys, passwords and any sensitive data inputted into the app.
+The test case fails if you find any of this sensitive data.